carstenschroeder/hassio-addons/README.md

 ### [config-rsync]

-This simple addon synchronizes the config folder with a remote rsync server.
+This simple addon transfers the Hass.io folders to a remote rsync server.

 ### [ftp-backup]